I love desserts. I mean, in a perfect world, every single meal of mine would be cake. Or cookies. Or ice cream. Or brownies. I'm not picky.

 3. On low speed, add in all the dry ingredients until JUST mixed - no longer than 1 minute.
 Do not over mix.

-4. Still on low speed, add in the cornflake crunch, chocolate chips until barely mixed in.
 For the marshmallows: AFTER I scoop the cookies, I pinch off a bit of the top of the dough mound and add 4 -5 mini marshmallows, as shown in the picture above.
 Then I replace the top and lightly press on it.
 You can mix them in the batter if you want, but this ensures your marshmallows will stay in the center of the cookies, not the edges where they will spread out all over your baking sheet.

 5. Cover bowl with plastic wrap, and refrigerate for at least an hour, or better, overnight.